 Protecting your home-based small business takes planning.
 Even if you live in a relatively safe and peaceful community, your company is still at risk.
 Indeed, the greatest threat to your business is not a physical break-in and theft, but a virtual one.
 That is why you must protect against both forms of intrusion.

-Here are a few practical measures you can take to protect your business:
+Here are a few practical measures you can take to protect and secure your home business:

 1. Identify and monitor potential cyber threats